enspyrco/crowdleague/.contributing/code-of-conduct.md

 ### PRs

+#### Reviews and Merging

+- Generally only 1 approval is required before merging, if the PR has been up for more than 24 hours.
+The exceptions are:
+  - Files in the `.contributing/` folder, where approvals are needed from the whole team before merging
+- If there are approvals from everyone, merge at will.
+- When a PR has approval(s), if someone else wants changes we don't merge until the request is resolved.
+- The reviewer merges when they are happy that everything has been addressed
+- Please use "Changes requested" to hand back control until all questions have been resolved (in order to avoid the ambiguous state of unanswered questions in an approved PR)
+- All merges onto `dev` should be squashed (with the squash & merge option at merge time)

 #### Treat PRs as the start of a process, not the end

 - When you finish a PR you have setup the next stage, which is a collaborative process.
+- Questions and discussion should be welcomed as an attempt to improve our project.
+If you feel frustrated, try to get to the bottom of it and consider having a conversation with the person involved.

 #### Reviewing a PR is a collaboration, not gatekeeping